-Sexual assault can happen anywhere anytime to anyone.
-The offender is often someone that the survivor knows, like a relative, friend, coworker, or acquaintance.
+Sexual assault can (and does) happen to anyone, and the offender is often someone that the survivor knows.
 Research shows that 1 in 4 girls

 and 1 in 6 boys

 are likely to be sexually abused by their 18th birthdays, and 1 in 5 women

 are likely to be sexually assaulted, stalked, or experience domestic violence in their lifetime.